mcbadger88/real-code-problems-frontend/README.md

 **Project Brief:**
 -
 For our final assignment, we were asked to build, design and deploy a MERN stack application that solves a problem while working with a real-world client.
-(Michael Milewski).
+(Michael Milewski from FRESHO https://www.fresho.com/).

 **Purpose:**
 -